 The chronological filing system works best for filing specific things like receipts or bills.
 You might chronologically organize your tax receipts with a folder for each month.

 And finally, what you’ve all been waiting for: household filing categories.
 Home filing cabinets can store a wide range of work, documents, and memorables.

 Here are some home filing system ideas that will help you establish a cabinet that works for you and your household.
 You’ll see that some ideas appear in multiple categories that overlap in context.
 Pick which makes the most sense to you.

 Personal Home Inventory (Keep a copy outside the home too)

 |Credit Card Agreement|

 Taxes (Sort by Business or Family Member)

 [Family Member Child Name]

 [Family Pet Name]

 Want a copy of this to go?
-Click here to download our Home File Organization Categories printable worksheet to help you plan and organize your own home filing cabinets.
+Enter your email below for access to our Home File Organization Categories printable worksheet to help you plan and organize your own home filing cabinets.